xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

  (License: GPL-3.0)
 ```

-(A congrats if nothing containing pathway poping out - in that case, please go for the suggested path, which is the failed-calculation log, to check what's going wrong there.)
+If calculation has failed, users can go to the path suggested, which is the failed-calculation log, to check the error message.

 In the above example, we can get a list of successful predictions.

-If you go to your current working directory, you can see a new folder named "log".
-We briefly look at what is already there:
+A new folder named "log" will be constructed under the working directory.

-(Note that the 14-digit suffix is the date and time when this calculation was carried out, so as to avoid accidental overwriting of your previous outputs.)
+(The 14-digit suffix is the date and time when this calculation has been carried out.
+This is to avoid accidental overwriting of previous outputs.)

 #### log_success_01222023101554.txt

-This one contains the majority of things you are interested in.
+This file contains the majority of results.

 The first part is the version info and input parameters: